-- yogurt
+- Yogurt

-- nut butter (make some cashew butter!)
+- Nut butter (make some cashew butter!)

-- applesauce
+- Applesauce

-- healthy chocolate spread
+- Chocolate spread

-- fresh fruit filling
+- Fresh fruit filling or jam

 Just fill, fold, and top with fresh fruit and a dusting of powdered sugar.
 Garnish with fresh mint or chocolate curls to make your brunch extra fancy!